Taverz/tod_list_managmant/docs_client/documentation_app.md

 ## App client documentation

 Pattern design in this project:
-Composite - for file, for team
+Composite - for file, for team.
 Mediator - for notification

 Stucture app/folder:
 app.